All season the Blackhawks have struggled to score goals at even strength or on the power play.

 Put a Hawks player in the penalty box, however, and it's a different story.
 For whatever crazy reason, the Hawks are among the league leaders in short-handed goals, tied for eighth in that department.

-Edmonton Oilers 2-1 for their second straight victory at the United Center.
+Sunday they scored their 12th short-handed goal of the season and it turned into the game-winner as the Hawks beat the Edmonton Oilers 2-1 for their second straight victory at the United Center.

 Patrick Sharp did the honors for his 20th of the season and his third short-handed.
 Sharp has scored 12 goals in his last 22 games but said the 20-goal mark isn't overly special.